What metals can a metal detector pick up?

 One of the most common questions I get asked from people who have never dipped their toes into the world of metal detecting is “What can a metal detector detect?“.

-This maybe followed by a particular type of metal or an object.
+This maybe closely followed by a particular type of metal or an object.
 Probably because they, or a family member has lost something that they would love to be found again.

 Because I’ve been asked so many times, I thought it would be a good idea to write a short article covering the commonly asked questions as other people are probably thinking the same thing!